If your landlord refuses to carry out repairs, it may be possible to take legal action to get repairs done or get compensation for disrepair.

 You could ask the court to:

-- make an 'order for specific performance', to get your landlord to carry out specific repairs by a certain time
+- make an injunction, or 'order for specific performance', to get your landlord to carry out specific repairs by a certain time

 What if the landlord does not comply?